-- Market risk: Investments could lose value due to market ups and downs.
+- Market risk - your investments could lose value due to market ups and downs (volatility).

-- Inflation risk: Losing purchasing power because your investments aren't growing with inflation.
+- Inflation risk - involves losing purchasing power because your investments aren't growing because they aren't keeping up with inflation.

 If you're focusing on capital appreciation, you’ll likely be a more aggressive investor than someone who is working toward a healthy nest egg over the next 10 to 15 years.
 But how long should you stick with an aggressive strategy?
 The short answer is that as your goals and priorities change, your strategies will follow suit.
 And how your strategies adapt is up to you.
 You may find as you enter a new life stage, you're looking for safer investments.

 Natalie Kratzer, a Thrivent financial advisor, explains "Investing with purpose means understanding the true goal of the money that we're putting away.
 It also means not taking more risk than what you're comfortable having within your portfolio."

 Typically, the average investor will start out with an aggressive or even moderate approach and shift to a more conservative strategy as they get older.
 But that might not always be the case; with routine attention to your investments, you can create a strategy focused on safer investments with a history of higher returns and potentially gain more without taking on more risk.
 One flexible option you could consider is target risk funds, which as the name suggests, targets a specific risk tolerance.
 With target risk funds, you can reduce or increase the risk as your circumstances change.

 Investing with purpose means understanding the true goal of the money that we're putting away.
 It also means not taking more risk than what you're comfortable having within your portfolio.

 There are several factors that impact your risk tolerance, including your age, assets and even past experiences that have influenced your perspective.

 Age (or life stage)